 }

-This button only changes the UI step and doesn’t create a PhoneVerification record on the server.
+This is useful when you need to rapidly test UI flows or develop features unrelated to authentication.
+The problem is that this button only changes the UI step — it does not create a PhoneVerification record on the server.

 # RegisterUserCommand